DreadGod96/S26-CPSC4910-Team24/README.md

 # Website
 The website was built using React.
-How to start the website
+How to start the website:
 1. cd myreactwebsite
 2. npm start
 As of right now, the website is only hosted locally